ILikeAI/AlwaysReddy/README.md

 </details>

 ### Setup for Windows, macOS, and Linux:
+Note for MacOS: it is expected that you have Brew installed on your system, look [here](https://brew.sh/) for setup

 1. Clone this repo with `git clone https://github.com/ILikeAI/AlwaysReddy`
 2. Navigate into the directory: `cd AlwaysReddy`